 Sex Crimes: This type of crime can come in many forms.
 Many of them constitute felony offenses under Ohio law.
 A common sex offense allegation we see in Cleveland is for child pornography.
 This type of charge can result from having a single photograph on a computer or in your email.
 Many charges for sex crimes are brought up with very little concrete evidence.

-No matter what type of crime you are arrested for, Mastandrea Law is available to help fight your case.
+No matter what type of crime you are arrested for, Mastandrea Law, LLC is available to help fight your case.

 Criminal Defenses In Criminal Cases